magneticio/vamp.io/content/documentation/tutorials/deploy-your-first-blueprint.md

 ![](/images/screens/v100/tut1/vampee-environment-gateways-sava-internal-mono10.png)

 ### Via the Vamp Gateway Agent
-You can also use the Vamp Gateway Agent (VGA) to access the service using the virtual host name **9050.sava.vamp**.
+You can also use the Vamp Gateway Agent (VGA) to access the application using the virtual host name **9050.sava.vamp**.

 If you are using Kubernetes, you can find the external IP address of the VGA using `kubectl`: